Why shouldn’t we justify text online?

 Published Estimated reading time: 3 minutes

-Good and bad reasons to disable comments in WordPress WordPress comment systems can be beneficial as they let people leave reviews of your posts, which is a vital way to improve audience engagement.
-However, commenting is not a mandatory feature…
+Good and bad reasons to disable comments in WordPress WordPress comment systems can be advantageous, allowing users to leave reviews on your posts, which is crucial for enhancing audience engagement.
+However, it’s important to note that comments are not a…

 Image of a schedule of WordPress accessibility day 2023